What’s the biggest lie about the human brain?

 There is an existing myth about the brain that states we only use 10 percent of our brain’s potential.
 This myth exists as a general truth.
 Is there a limit to our learning process?
 What happens when the brain reaches its limit?
 Can we still learn?

 However, neuroscientists dismissed this false belief.
 In her article, Angela Chen discussed the “10 percent myth” of our brains.
 In the article, is the actual video of The Verge conversation with Sophie Scott, a neuroscientist at the University College London.
-Scott discussed the myth about the brain – the 10 percent usage is simply not true.
+Scott discussed the myth of the brain – the 10 percent usage is simply not true.